Looting of the Eastern Mausoleum: Cixi's tomb and the Putuoyu Eastern Ding Mausoleum

 The purported fluorescent-like properties of the 'Night Pearl' possibly suggests a carved sphere consisting of fluorite, rather than a typical marine-pearl.

-As if starving wolves pouncing upon prey, the looters first dragged the Empress Dowager's corpse out of the coffin and discarded her aside as if refuse before proceeding to snatch at the largest treasured objects that had been previously placed around her body, such as the Buddha statues, jadeite watermelons, jade coral and vegetables.
+The looters first dragged the Empress Dowager's corpse out of the coffin and discarded her aside as if refuse before proceeding to snatch at the largest treasured objects that had been previously placed around her body, such as the Buddha statues, jadeite watermelons, jade coral and vegetables.
 They snatched at the objects found beneath the body, ravaged the corpse itself - taking her imperial robe; tearing off her gold-threaded undergarments, shoes and socks, and stealing all the pearls and jewels on her body.
-The looters even violently pried open her jaws with bayonet blades and rifle-butts in their hasty quest to extract the legendary 'Yemingzu' ('夜明珠' lit.
+The looters then violently pried open her jaws with bayonet blades and rifle-butts in a hasty quest to extract the legendary 'Yemingzu' ('夜明珠' lit.
 'Night-Pearl') described as having light-emitting fluorescent-like properties, that had purportedly been placed in Cixi's mouth following her death (to supposedly protect her corpse from decomposing, in accordance with Chinese folk-tradition).
 Ultimately, they looted all the objects under the coffin that had been favorites of Cixi when she was alive.
-Cixi's burial garments and socks, due to be soiled by her corpse over the course of twenty years were subsequently discarded by the perpetrators, but not before all the sewn jewels and pearls were violently torn away.
+Cixi's burial garments and socks — having being soiled by her twenty-years-since decomposed corpse — were subsequently discarded by the perpetrators, but not before all the sewn jewels and pearls were violently torn away.
 These surviving garments were recovered, restored and publicly displayed at the China National Silk Museum.

 Interior of Cixi's inner-coffin as photographed by the post-1928 looting investigation, displaying engraved excerpts from the Amitābha and Amitāyus Sutras.

 Photograph of inner-layer of the Empress Dowager Longyu's coffin, whose design was appropriated from Cixi's own.

 Remains of Cixi's corpse, photographed by the post-1928 looting investigations.
 It's rapid deterioration was the result of almost a month of exposure, exacerbated by damage from mishandling by the looters.

 Recovered three-layer burial garment of the Empress Dowager Cixi, restored by the China National Silk Museum.

 Detail of outer-most burial garment.
 The loose threads over the Chinese-character for Buddha ('佛') was the former position of a sewn pearl, prior to it being violently torn away.